 There are also a couple of great cinemas in the area.
 The Gate has a stunningly ornate interior, and specialises in independent films.
 One of London’s oldest picture houses, the Electric is also here and has managed to retain its vintage charm over the last 100 years.
 In the lobby are some of the most innovative doughnuts in London (flavours include maple bourbon and bergamot orange) as well as a French-American diner with booth seating next door.

 On Lancaster Rd you’ll find the splendidly quirky Museum of Brands, Packaging and Advertising, historian Robert Opie’s consumer goods collection.
-A tour of the museum is an unexpected history lesson in British daily life from Victorian times to the 2012 London Olympics through the lens of classic British products such as Cadbury’s, Persil and Bovril.
+A tour of the museum is an unexpected lesson in British daily life from Victorian times to the 2012 London Olympics through the lens of classic products such as Cadbury’s, Persil and Bovril.

-Getting around Notting Hill
+Getting to and around Notting Hill